 Offer

-There’s no more than a 2:1 ratio, meaning that I take only one extra child in my care at a time.
-Exceptions can be made for children in sibling groups (such as twins) who already have outdoor skills.
+There’s generally no more than a 2:1 ratio, meaning that I take only one extra child in my care at a time.
+Exceptions can be made for children in sibling groups (such as twins) or children who already have outdoor skills.

 Our Values